What is Facebook Libra Cryptocurrency? [The Most Comprehensive Guide]- Part 2

 On paper, dynamic dispatch sounds better, right?
 However, allowing so much flexibility opens up the program to bugs and various vulnerabilities.
 This is why Move contracts don’t support dynamic dispatch.

 Move’s modular system doesn’t support cyclic recursion dependency so there could be no re-entrancy bug.
-This was the bug which caused the infamous DAO hack, which led to Ethereum getting split up into Ethereum and Ethereum classic.
+This was the bug that caused the infamous DAO hack, which led to Ethereum getting split up into Ethereum and Ethereum classic.

 Speaking of Module Systems.